$ sudo ./learn_linux --hands-on

 We keep the group small, with a teaching assistant for support.
 This ensures every student gets individual attention when things go wrong (and in Linux, things will go wrong — that's part of the learning).

 Even better.
-Most young coders use high-level tools but have never touched the terminal or understood what sits beneath their IDE.
+Most coders use high-level tools but have never touched the terminal or understood what sits beneath their IDE.
 Root Access fills that gap — it's the foundation that makes everything else click.

 What laptop specs are needed for BYOL? +